orbirpinar/kafka-producer-keycloak-implementation/Readme.md

 6-) After you clicked events you select 'custom-event-listener' in Even Listeners input and hit the save button.

-7-) When you registered a new user, New user's id published by Kafka.
+7-) When A new user registers an account, The new user's id is published by Kafka

 ![keycloak](/images/keycloak-event.png)